harmony-one/h/progress/konstantin-potapov.md

+2025-05-16 Fri:
+- This week, I continued progressing with the Ethereum 1.10 integration into our blockchain codebase.
+Based on the current status, I estimate we are approximately 30% through the update process.
+- During release testing, Ulad encountered an issue related to node startup.
+The problem appears to be minor and is not expected to impact the current release timeline.
+Gheis investigating the issue and expect to have a fix by monday.

+---

 2025-05-09 Fri:
 - This week, our efforts were centered around validating the upcoming release.
 During testing, we identified an issue related to the bootnode.
 While the impact appears to be limited and not a blocker, I proactively submitted a PR with a potential fix involving targeted code changes.
   After further in-depth testing, it became clear that the fix did not fully resolve the issue.
 Still, we kept things moving and continued with the testing process.